Flooding-against-Ransomware/website/install.md

 - start the daemon (`ranfloodd`)---our suggestion is to make it a system service launched with elevated rights at startup;
 - start the client (`ranflood`) to interact with the daemon (e.g., launch/stop ransomware countermeasures and check their status).
+To lean what commands you can issue to the Ranflood daemon, launch the client without parameters or with the command `ranflood --help`.

 </div>